Tootay Huway Per

 Tootey Huwey Per (ٹوٹے ہوے پر) is a 2011 Pakistani soap television series broadcast on Geo Entertainment.
-It was directed by Mohsin Mirza and produced by Asif Raza Mir and Babar Javed under banner A&B Entertainment.
+It was directed by Mohsin Mirza and produced by Asif Raza Mir and Babar Javed under the banner A&B Entertainment.

 It was also telecast on Zindagi TV channel in India as Khwahishein, airing from 7 January 2015 to 4 May 2015.

 Plot

 The heart-rending story of a simple middle-class family and their dreams and aspirations.
-Ajiya and Nimra are the daughters of hard working, lower-middle class Sibghatullah and his wife Zainab.
+Ajiya and Nimra are the daughters of a hard-working, lower-middle-class, Sibghatullah and his wife Zainab.
 A man of immense dignity and integrity, Sibghatullah has always managed to provide for his five children and wife within his very modest means.

-However, as the story unfolds we see Ajiya and Nimra take two very different paths in life.
+However, as the story unfolds Ajiya and Nimra take two very different paths in life.

 For Ajiya, money is everything and her one aim in life is to be rich.
-For Nimra, safeguarding her parents’ integrity is of utmost importance to her, even if it comes at the expense of her own happiness.
-Set against the backdrop of age-old culture, tradition and the harsh realities of living in an extended family; this is a soap which will throw light on the pressures of living in today's materialistic times.
+For Nimra, safeguarding her parents’ integrity is of utmost importance, even if it comes at the expense of her happiness.
+Set against the backdrop of age-old culture, tradition and the harsh realities of living in an extended family, this is a soap which will throw light on the pressures of living in materialistic times.